First 3D reconstruction of a blast furnace using muography: Application to a blast furnace

 \subsection{Acquisition configurations}

+Muons data presented in this article were taken with a scintillators 3-planes muon tracker built in Lyon, IP2I laboratory, with an angular resolution of 1.2$^\circ$ (see the sketch in figure \ref{emplacements_detecteurs_TL} left).
+This detector has already been used in previous muography experiments: in Greece \citep{avgitas}, Italy \citep{acernese2022virgo} and Guadeloupe \citep{marteau_muons_2012,jourde}.
+Multi-tracks are suppressed, electrons are partly suppressed by the multiplicity cuts on the detection planes, but there is no PID in the system.

-In order to obtain a 3D image of the blast furnace, we carried out three muography acquisitions around the blast furnace, performed between the end of July 2021 and the end of March 2022 with the 3 planes detector (specifications of the runs are described in table \ref{charact}).
-In this way we intersect a maximum volume of it, common to the fields of view of the three detectors.
-On figure \ref{emplacements_detecteurs_TL}, the detector virtual lines of sigth at each position are shown.
+In order to obtain a 3D image of the blast furnace, we carried out three muography acquisitions around the blast furnace, performed between the end of July 2021 and the end of March 2022 with the 3-planes detector (specifications of the runs are described in table \ref{charact}).
+In this way we observe a maximum volume of the BF (and not only an area), common to the fields of view of the three detectors.
+In figure \ref{emplacements_detecteurs_TL} right, the detector virtual lines of sight at each position are shown.
 They allow visualization of the field of view of each location and the common areas that are observed.